sambhuganesan/understanding-sohu/README.md

 ## 9. Understanding The Code

-This section is here so I can explain the project from scratch if someone asks me in an interview.
+This section is here so I can explain what the code does.
 The code is split into small files, and each file owns one idea.

 ### `matrix.h` and `matrix.cpp`